 Friday, August 9, 2013

-Munich, '72., during the Olympic games.
-A group of Palestinian terrorists storm the residence of the athletes at night and takes 11 Israelis as hostages.
-In the ensuming chaos, both die.
-In order to punish the perpetrators, the Black September group, Israel's Mossad assembles a group of agents, led by Avner, whose task is to find and kill the 11 Palestinians allegedly involved in the massacre.
+Munich, '72, during the Olympic games.
+A group of Palestinian terrorists storm the residence of the athletes at night and take 11 Israelis as hostages.
+In the ensuing chaos, both die.
+In order to punish the perpetrators, the Black September group, Israel's Mossad assembles a group of paramilitary agents, led by Avner, whose task is to find and kill the 11 Palestinians allegedly involved in the massacre.
 The first target is an ageing poet in Rome, so the team kills him hesitantly.
 After him, they kill Palestinians in Paris, Cyprus...
 However, when the team becomes a target of unknown assassins themselves, Avner starts feeling repulsion towards further violence.
 He quits and returns to his wife and child in Brooklyn.